awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

 1. For **Apply trail to all regions**, choose **Yes** to receive log files from all regions\.
 This is the default and recommended setting\.
 If you choose **No**, the trail logs files only from the region in which you create the trail\.

 1. For **Apply trail to my organization**, choose **Yes**\.
 You will only see this option if you are signed in to the console with an IAM user or role in the master account\.
-In order to successfully create an organization trail, make sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
+To successfully create an organization trail, be sure that the user or role has [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.

 1. For **Management events**, for **Read/Write events**, choose if you want your trail to log **All**, **Read\-only**, **Write\-only**, or **None**\.
 By default, trails log all management events\.
 For more information, see [Management Events](logging-management-events-with-cloudtrail.md#logging-management-events)\.